QuantEcon/lecture-source-py/source/rst/arellano.rst

 Here and below, a prime denotes a next period value or a claim maturing next period.

-To rule out Ponzi schemes, we also require that :math:`B \geq -Z` in every period
+To rule out Ponzi schemes, we also require that :math:`B \geq -Z` in every period.

-* :math:`Z` is chosen to be sufficiently large that the constraint never binds in equilibrium
+* :math:`Z` is chosen to be sufficiently large that the constraint never binds in equilibrium.

 Financial Markets